Meclizine

 Are there any risk factors for this medication?

 This medication may also interfere with allergy skin testing.
-Discontinue this medication 3-7 days prior to skin testing.
+Discontinue this medication 3-7 days before skin testing.

 Are there any drug interactions I should be aware of?